-English Language Learner (ELL)
+English Learner (EL)

-Our District's ELL Mission:
+Our District's EL Mission:

 To educate each linguistically and culturally diverse student with the academic and social skills needed to succeed based on high standards for English literacy in listening, speaking, reading, and writing.

-What is an English Language Learner (ELL)?
+What is an English Learner (EL)?

-ELLs are students who are not yet proficient in English.
+ELs are students who are not yet proficient in English.
 These students may be bilingual, monolingual, trilingual, or have little proficiency in their first language.
 They may be U.S. born, immigrants, refugees, or migrant students.

-How are ELLs identified?
+How are ELs identified?

-The first step in identifying an ELL student is the use of the Home Language Survey from the Michigan Department of Education.
+The first step in identifying an EL student is the use of the Home Language Survey from the Michigan Department of Education.
 Michigan's English Language Proficiency Assessment (WIDA) is given in the spring of each year and is also given to any new student who does not have previous WIDA scores.